-New NSC Intel Chief Once Worked On A CIA Assassination Program, Sources Say
+Former CIA Officer Joins NSC Staff As Agency Vows To Be More "Vicious"

 Barry’s involvement with the program has not been reported previously.

 The program was begun shortly after the Sept.
 11, 2001, terrorist attacks, the sources said.
-The program was contracted in 2004 to Prince, who hired the CIA officer who had initially designed it.
+It was contracted in 2004 to Prince, who hired the CIA officer who had initially designed it.
 Prince was removed from the program in 2006, and it was disbanded in 2009, after Barack Obama became president.

-The assassination squads were separate from the CIA’s better known program to kill terrorists with armed drones.
+The assassination squads were separate from the CIA’s better-known program to kill terrorists with armed drones.

-Prince is a former Navy SEAL who founded a security company, Blackwater, that was embroiled in a series of scandals over its work in Iraq, where it provided security for American diplomats and was accused of killing dozens of innocent Iraqis in confrontations.
+Prince is a former Navy SEAL who founded a security company, Blackwater, that was embroiled in a series of scandals over its work in Iraq, where it provided security for US diplomats and was accused of killing dozens of innocent Iraqis in confrontations.
 He currently runs a security and logistics company affiliated with the Chinese government, but continues to have access to the Trump White House through his close friendship with former Trump adviser Stephen Bannon and his relationship to DeVos.

 Barry’s move to the White House came in late September just weeks before CIA director Pompeo gave a little-noticed speech pledging a “much more vicious agency.”
 “We’re going to be going to some of the hardest places with the hardest people in our organization to crush it,” he added, speaking about terrorism.
 He has previously promised to be more aggressive, and the CIA is said to be ratcheting up its operations in Afghanistan.

 In September, NBC News reported that the Trump administration wants to expand the CIA’s authority to conduct drone strikes.
-On the campaign trail, Donald Trump promised that he would do “worse than waterboarding” to suspected terrorists, and he suggested killing terrorists’ families as reprisals for attacks.
+On the campaign trail, President Trump promised that he would do “worse than waterboarding” to suspected terrorists, and he suggested killing terrorists’ families as reprisals for attacks.
 So far, though, there is no evidence that such drastic measures have been implemented.

-Barry did not return phone messages at his home and office.
+Barry did not return phone messages left at his home and office.

 CIA spokesperson Ryan Trapani would not comment on Barry’s precise role in the contract assassination program, but did not challenge the assertion that he played a role in it.
-He emailed a statement which read, in full, “Your story is based on a false premise and faulty reasoning leading to an incorrect conclusion.”
+He emailed a statement that read, in full, “Your story is based on a false premise and faulty reasoning leading to an incorrect conclusion.”

 The NSC declined to comment.